Midwexican

 green tomato salsa verde in a bowl, freshly made.

-Try pairing this amazing roasted tomato salsa with Chicken Bacon Ranch Tacos and Leftover Pulled Pork Tacos.
+Try pairing this amazing roasted tomato salsa on top of Chicken Bacon Ranch Tacos and Leftover Pulled Pork Tacos, or alongside with tortilla chips.

 Jump to: